Skip navigation

 • Veterans Administration (VA) facilities enable students to work with Veterans from diverse backgrounds, gaining an understanding of the cultural complexities involved in military culture, honor, and the stigma often associated with seeking mental health services.

 Over the last five years, 100% of our students have been placed at their top ranked internship sites, which exceeds the national average.
+Below are a few examples of pre-doctoral internship sites to which our students have matched.

-More information about clinical training opportunities can be found on our YouTube Channel
+More information about clinical training opportunities can be found on our YouTube Channel.

 Graduate Assistantships are generally available for all students throughout their four-year training program (students completing predoctoral internship in the 5th year are paid through the internship site).
 Graduate assistantships support students by providing both a full tuition scholarship, and a 9-12 month stipend.
 Graduate assistantships include teaching and research assistantships, and paid clinical externship positions in training sites throughout the area.
 Opportunities exist for undergraduate teaching.